MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 - Nascondere l'evidenza degli attacchi.
 - Impedire agli utenti di accedere alle risorse di rete.

-SfBO attenua contro gli attacchi mediante l'esecuzione di protezione della rete DDOS Azure e limitando le richieste dei client dall'endpoint stesso, subnet e le entità federate.
+SfBO mitiga questi attacchi eseguendo la protezione di rete DDOS di Azure e strozzando le richieste client dagli stessi endpoint, subnet e entità federate.

 ### <a name="eavesdropping"></a>Intercettazione
 Eavesdropping can occur when an attacker gains access to the data path in a network and has the ability to monitor and read the traffic.
 This is also called sniffing or snooping.
 If the traffic is in plain text, the attacker can read the traffic when the attacker gains access to the path.
 An example is an attack performed by controlling a router on the data path.